-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END The following table provides information on the holdings of stock options, performance shares and restricted stock by our named executive officers at the end of fiscal 2007.
-This table includes unexercised and unvested stock options, unvested restricted stock and performance shares with performance conditions or service requirements that have not been satisfied.
+The following table provides information on the holdings of stock options, performance shares and restricted stock by our named executive officers at the end of fiscal 2008.
+This table includes unexercised stock options, unvested restricted stock and performance shares with performance conditions that have not been met.